paperless-ngx/paperless-ngx/docs/api.md

 3. Token authentication

+    You can create (or re-create) an API token by opening the "My Profile" link in the user dropdown found in the web UI and clicking the circular arrow button.

     Paperless also offers an endpoint to acquire authentication tokens.

     POST a username and password as a form or json string to